Alfresco/docs-alfresco/aws-s3/2.3/using/faq.md

 ## Do I need to do anything, such as re-encrypt all content in an S3 bucket, if I want to make use of IAM and KMS?

 You don't need to do anything.
 Any existing content is still encrypted as it was when initially uploaded.
 For example, if the content was encrypted with AES256 it will remain accessible and encrypted under AES256.

-## Does the S3 Connector support Amazon S3 Glacier?

-The S3 Connector supports Amazon S3 Glacier.
-See [Alfresco Content Connector for AWS Glacier]({% link aws-glacier/latest/index.md %}) for more information.